PavelVesely/t-digest/README.md

 Note this can be sped up considerably by reducing the number of trials (parameter `LgT`).

-Then from `docs/python/adversarial_plots`, run `make notebook`.
-Then run the entire notebok.
+Then from `docs/python/adversarial_plots`, run `make install` and then `make notebook`.
+Then run the entire `error_plots` notebook.
 This will both render the plots in the notebook, and save image files to `docs/python/adversarial_plots/images/`.

-OR TODO run the following python script...
+## Additional plots

+As the weak ordering of centroids plays a role in the $t$-digest error, we provide some plots to understand the nature of the weak ordering in the various scenarios.

+Run scenario 1. (the careful attacks) with `WriteCentroidData=true, CompareToSorted=true`.
+(This will overwrite outputs with identical files if you have already run the experiment with the given configuration.)
+Run scenario 2. (the IID case) with `writeCentroidData=true, DigestImpl=`.

+These generate outputs which are used by both the `overlap_computation` notebook and a cell in the `error_plots` notebook demonstrating the (theoretically clear) result that the carefully constructed input is not difficult for the t-digest when presented in sorted order.

+The "local overlap" plots do not appear in the paper.

+(TODO: script versions of notebooks)

 ## Remarks